The birth of ADA

 Classes are offered six days a week at a multitude of venues.
 Our centres are custom designed to maximize student safety and learning.
 Classes are divided to accommodate age and skill level, which assists in educational absorption and personal comfort.

 Art of Defence now teaches around 550 students across 12 dojos.
 We also conduct Self Defence classes in nearly 30 Secondary Schools to another 1000 students.
 Art of Defence also conducts specialist women’s Self Defence courses and private lessons can also be booked with any of our instructors.
-We cater for everyone’s needs whether it be Junior or Senior Karate, Cheng Ming Internal Kung Fu (Tai Chi), or Weaponry.
+We cater for everyone’s needs whether it be Junior Karate, Senior Karate, Tai Chi (Cheng Ming Internal Kung Fu), or Weaponry.

 Our Instructors are nationally recognized level 2 Coaches through the NCAS, AIS, VIS, AKF, First Aid Level 2 trained, hold a Diploma in Sports Coaching and are MAIA accredited instructors.
 The two Directors have Certificate IV in Workplace Training and Assessment.
 We enjoy a very comprehensive and mobile Professional Indemnity and Public Liability Insurance Coverage, Worldwide except for the USA